-Pondie Nicholson’s Booyah Bash Speech 2018
+Pondie Taylor’s Booyah Bash Speech 2018

 I am a teacher.
 All my life I have been a teacher.
 When people ask me how long I have been teaching; I always say since I was three when my brother was born.
 In undergrad, I studied Psychology knowing that I would always go back to education for a career.
 After my Junior year in college I knew I wanted to work in MN for the summer… and that’s when I became a teaching fellow at Breakthrough Twin Cities in 2005, Breakthrough’s first year.